 Brandon Foushée is a photographer born and raised in Budd Lake, NJ living and working in Brooklyn, NY.
 Foushée has experience working in archiving, printing, and studio management for various artists and has a BFA in Photography from Pratt Institute.
-His image-based work revolves around the ideas of blackness and the relationship between the camera, subject, and photographer; he utilizes his personal experiences to talk about black normalcy as a way to provide a more nuanced perspective of blackness and its visuality.
+His image-based work revolves around the ideas of blackness, surveillance and the relationship between the camera, subject, and photographer; he utilizes his personal experiences to describe black normalcy in order to provide insight and build onto the language of Americanness.

-Foushée's work was recently included in Backtalk, an exhibition curated by Aaron Turner for Photo-Emphasis, and published in the inaugural edition of The Photographer's Green Book Vol. 1.
-He's given artist talks for The Photographer's Green Book and University of Arkansas and was awarded the Gordon Parks Scholarship in both 2019 and 2020
+Foushée's work was recently included in Temple Gallery's Flesh and Resistance.
+His work is published in the inaugural edition of The Photographer's Green Book Vol. 1.
+He's given artist talks for University of Arkansas and Pratt Institute and was awarded the Gordon Parks Scholarship in both 2019 and 2020.

 Using Format